shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 For the Chicken:

-* 8 Chicken Drumsticks, skin-on, bone-in
+* 8 Chicken Drumsticks, skin-on and bone-in
-* 1 small bowl of BBQ Sauce, we like [Sweet Baby Rays](https://amzn.to/2NsxauJ) or the [sugar free](https://amzn.to/2MYvhWR) version
+* BBQ Sauce of your choice, we like [Sweet Baby Rays](https://amzn.to/2NsxauJ) or the [sugar free](https://amzn.to/2MYvhWR) version

 #### INSTRUCTIONS

 1. Mix the spices for the rub and massage them into the drumsticks.
-Cover and let the meat marinate in the fridge for 6-24 hours.
+Cover and let the meat marinate in the fridge for 6 hours.
 2. Preheat the grill by setting all burners to high, about 15 minutes.
 3. Turn off the rightmost burner and always maintain a grill temperature of 325-350 degrees.
 4. Oil the grates and cook the drumsticks on the hottest side of the grill, skin-down.
 Cook until they become blistered, about 5 minutes.